Yearly ReportJune 30, 2020 View Report |

 Book Building Process: Book building is a capital issuance process used in initial public offer (IPO) which aids price and demand discovery.
 It is a process used for marketing a public offer of equity shares of a company.
 It is a mechanism where, during the period for which the book is open, bids are collected from institutional investors.
 The offer is pre determined after the bid closing date based on the market demand of shares.

 the book building process since the price of share is determined on the basis of market demand; as such the chances of over/under pricing are minimized.
 Further, the issuer company has the option to withdraw from the market if the demand for the shares does not exist.
 Book building is an established practice in most developed countries.
+However, investors must ensure that only one application in IPO is submitted for subscription.
+As submission of multiple applications against an IPO is against law and is liable for confiscation of application money.

-• 2.
-Secondary Market (Stock Exchange)
+- 2. Secondary Market (Stock Exchange)

 The market that exists in a new security just after the new issue is often referred to as the secondary market/aftermarket.
 Once a newly issued stock is listed in a Stock Exchange, investors and speculators can easily trade on the exchange through members of the stock exchange (stock brokers).
 Liquidity is the main benefit of the secondary market.
 Supply and demand in stock markets are driven by various factors which, as in all free markets, affect the price of stocks.